-'''

 FramedFilterID = group_name=admin;

-'''

 During the authentication phase, the console system will receive the attribute FramedFilterID from the RADIUS server.
-The user regina belongs to authorization group RADIUS\1 and RADIUS\2 and the user special belongs to authorization group admin.
+The user regina belongs to authorization group RADIUS_1 and RADIUS_2. and the user special belongs to authorization group admin.

-To configure a group in an LDAP authentication server:
+To configure group on an LDAP authentication server: